t4d-gmbh/voter-turnout-in-switzerland/README.md

 Since we analyze the data from a federal election we have to investigate for other explanations and we assume that every Swiss citizen is in a position to decide whether they want to vote or not, regardless of how many foreigners live in their municipality.

-The often cited dogma *Correlation does not imply causation* does not prevent us from *thinking* about possible causal interpretations.
-What would it mean to interpret the correlation between the *Percentage of foreign nationals* and *voter turnout* as a direct causation?
-Do the foreigerns somehow *physically* prevent the Swiss citizens from voting?
-Or do some Swiss citizens say: I do not vote *because* so many foreigners are living in my minicipality.
+The often-cited dogma *Correlation does not imply causation* does not prevent us from *thinking* about possible causal interpretations.
+What would it mean to interpret the correlation between the *Percentage of foreign nationals* and *Voter turnout* as a direct causation?
+Do the foreigners somehow *physically* prevent the Swiss citizens from voting?
+Or do some Swiss citizens say: I do not vote *because* so many foreigners are living in my municipality.
 We are not aware of any cases in which this has happened.
-Another vague assumption is that in municipalities with a higher *percentage of foreign nationals*, there are also more naturalized Swiss citizens who vote less.
-Instead, we could think of the causation the other way: Does a low voter turnout cause a high percentage of foreigners?
-This might happen if Swiss citizens who do not vote are particularly pro-foreigners and invite foreigners to live in their minicipalities.
+Another vague assumption is that in municipalities with a higher *Percentage of foreign nationals*, there are also more naturalized Swiss citizens who vote less.
+Instead, we could think of the causation the other way: Does a low *Voter turnout* cause a high *Percentage of foreign nationals*?
+This might happen if Swiss citizens who do not vote are particularly pro-foreigners and invite foreigners to live in their municipalities.
 We don't know whether these are plausible explanations.

 ### Mediation scenario

 Someone who believes that a high *Percentage of foreign nationals* causes indirectly a low *Voter turnout* might propose the *Social assistance rate* as a *mediator* since there is, as we will see, also a correlation between the *Social assistance rate* and the *Percentage of foreign nationals*.
 Such a person could argue that foreigners cause a high *Social assistance rate* by taking jobs away from Swiss citizens, who become unemployed and consequently dependent on welfare, and finally, out of frustration, no longer participate in elections.

 However, we have to keep in mind that, seen over the whole country, the *Social assistance rate* among foreigners is 3 times higher (6%) than among Swiss citizens (2%).
-This means that the *Social assistance rate* could rise as the *Percentage of foreign nationals* increases without any causal effect on the Swiss citizens.
+This means that the *Social assistance rate* could rise as the *Percentage of foreign nationals* increases without any causal effect on Swiss citizens.
 Unfortunately, we have not found a data set that shows how the *Social assistance rate* is distributed among different population groups in the individual municipalities.
-So we cannot analyze whether an increased *Percentage of foreign nationals* could also result in an increased *Social assistance rate* among Swiss nationals.
+So we cannot analyze whether an increased *Percentage of foreign nationals* could also result in an increased *Social assistance rate* among Swiss citizens.

 Even if there are certain doubts, we present this scenario in the following model:
 <br>